Math-TECH-Hub/CommunityRepairCafe/README.md

   dessamble the device
   fix the problem
-  test the device to see whether the problem is fixed if problem not solve, do research about the particular problem
+  test the device to see whether the problem is fixed If problem not solve, do research about the particular problem